yunkiyau/ElectronSpinResonance_in_Microdiamonds/README.md

 The experiment setup includes:
 - Laser excitation at 532 nm.
 - Optomechanics for beam shaping and focusing.
-- Dichroic optics and filters for fluorescence detection.
+- Dichroic lenses and filters for fluorescence detection.
 - Microwave delivery via PCB stripline (rigged up by Dr. Cyril Laplane).
 - Python-based serial control of RF source and data acquisition.